telekrex/velocity/README.md

 # ⚡ Velocity
+**[ Work in progress ]**

-**[WIP]** A sandbox for ideation and iteration on small electric powertrain designs.
+A sandbox for ideation of small electric powertrain designs.

-Disclaimer: I am not a professional engineer and this project will not give you real-world accurate numbers, it's meant moreso for understanding changes to your design and giving you ballpark numbers.
+*I am not a professional and this project will not give you real-world accurate numbers, it's meant mostly for understanding changes to your design and giving you ballpark numbers.*

+### Development
-See notepad.txt for my latest scratch which is ahead of the actual code.
+See `notepad.txt` for my latest scratch which is ahead of the actual code.

+A good resource to use as reference alongside this project is [ev-database.org](ev-database.org)